Bisnode/opa-spring-security/README.md

 #### Prerequisites

-- Java 11 or higher.
+- Java 11 or higher
-- Your project has to have `org.springframework.security:spring-security-oauth2-jose` on classpath (it's a part of `spring-boot-starter-oauth2-resource-server`)

 #### Using the starter